A Promoter Bursary to Support Live Emerging Talent

 Applying for the scheme

 This is a competitive scheme and places are limited.
-You can apply for up to £1000 and Jazz North may use its discretion to award any amount up to this figure, in order to reach as wide a range of beneficiaries as possible.
+You can apply for up to £1000 as a jazz promoter and up to £3000 as a jazz festival.
+Jazz North may use its discretion to award any amount up to this figure, in order to reach as wide a range of beneficiaries as possible.
 Applicants must complete a short application form, providing basic details about your work, the activity you would like us to support and the difference the bursary will make to your work right now.

 If you are successful, you will be asked to contribute to a short written report for Jazz North, celebrating what the fund has enabled you to do.